 English Grammar Profile

 Firstly, this website is a place for sharing English grammar research.
 We are expanding the English Grammar Profile (EGP) for teachers and learners of the English language.
 The EGP is a wonderful resource that describes what English learners can do at various points of their progress.
 However, learners require more help from teachers so they can benefit from it.
 This is where EnglishGrammar.Pro develops its findings further.
-In addition, we are now cross-checking all of Cambridge’s English Grammar Profile constructions against Pearson’s Global Scale of English (GSE) and using experienced judgement where omissions in the English Grammar Profile get added to.
+In addition, we’ve cross-checked all of Cambridge’s English Grammar Profile constructions against Pearson’s Global Scale of English (GSE) and with experienced judgement, added in useful omissions.

 English structures for the Guru